 In the meantime, I’m kept busy with the two Creative Writing classes I run – thinking up new exercises, reading and critiquing everyone’s work.

 On a personal note, for the past few years, I’ve been a full-time carer to my Mum who’s in her mid-90s.
 She’s no trouble at all to look after, with the help of our morning and evening carers.
 But I haven’t been able to get out and about as much in the past few years, as Mum now suffers from epilepsy.
-So, from time to time, my contributions to this page and the rest of the website might be curtailed.
+So, from time to time, my contributions to this page and the rest of the website might be later than usual or curtailed.
 Thank you for your understanding.